Model number: UN65NU6900

 The only real complaint I had about the audio was the lack of bass; some TVs manage to produce decent bass levels without a subwoofer, but the NU6900 wasn't one of them.
 If you want fuller sound, you should look into getting a soundbar with an included subwoofer.

-Samsung NU6900 remote control
+Samsung NU6900 review: Remote control

 A basic remote offers enough functionality to navigate menus with a 4-button directional pad, but it's a far cry from the more intuitive minimalist design offered on the Samsung One Remote that comes with more premium QLED sets.
 It's covered with additional buttons: Up and down rockers for volume control and channel selection, media playback buttons, contextual menu buttons and numbers for entering specific channels.